Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": On motives, their weights, and various (complexes of) Chow groups

-7. We call $K$ a {\it rational extension} of $k$ if $K\cong k(t_1,\dots,t_n)$ for some $n\ge 0$.
+\item We call $K$ a {\it rational extension} of $k$ if $K\cong k(t_1,\dots,t_n)$ for some $n\ge 0$.

-8. We will say that $K$ is a {\it function field} over $k$ if $K$ is a finite separable extension of a rational extension $K'$ of $k$ (and so, it is the function field of some smooth connected variety $V/k$); we will call the transcendence degree of $K/k$ the {\it dimension} of $K$ over $k$.
+\item We will say that $K$ is a {\it function field} over $k$ if $K$ is a finite separable extension of a rational extension $K'$ of $k$ (thus it is the function field of some smooth connected variety $V/k$); we will call the transcendence degree of $K/k$ the {\it dimension} of $K$ over $k$. \end{enumerate} \end{defi}